wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ###### Note

-Changes authorised by [subpart 2][0] of Part 2 of the Legislation Act 2012 have been made in this reprint.
+Changes authorised by [section 17C][0] of the Acts and Regulations Publication Act 1989 have been made in this reprint.

-Note 4 at the end of this reprint provides a list of the amendments incorporated.
+A general outline of these changes is set out in the notes at the end of this reprint, together with other explanatory material about this reprint.

 This Act is administered by the Ministry of Justice.